 Not sure where to start your search?
 Compare accommodations and neighbourhoods with this guide to the best places to stay in Toronto…

-Where to stay in Toronto: A complete guide to the best neighbourhoods & areas for travellers
+Where to stay in Toronto: The best areas & neighbourhoods

 The diversity of the city can make it difficult to choose where to stay.
 Each neighbourhood is unique, from the bohemian streets of West Queen West to the high-end shops in Yorkville.